-3.1 Student Responsibilities It is the student's responsibility to:
+3.1 Student Responsibilities

+It is the student's responsibility to:

-- Complete the prescribed work in each course by - Complete the prescribed work in each course b the due date. - Meet all assessment deadlines. - Maintain a good record of attendance, conduct and progress. - Initiate contact with teachers concerning absence from class, missed assessments, extension requests and other issues pertaining to assessment. - Maintain a portfolio of prescribed work and assessments which may be required by the School Curriculum and Standards Authority for moderation, at least until the grades are confirmed.
+- Complete the prescribed work in each course by the due date. - · Meet all assessment deadlines. - Maintain a good record of attendance, conduct and progress. - Initiate contact with teachers concerning absence from class, missed assessments, extension requests and other issues pertaining to assessment. - Maintain a portfolio of prescribed work and assessments which may be required by the School Curriculum and Standards Authority for moderation, at least until the grades are confirmed.
 Students are permitted to take all assessments, such as tests, assignments and related scripts, home for parental comment and self-analysis, before promptly returning them to their portfolio at school.
 Contractual arrangements for tests purchased from private providers sometimes involve embargoes on the removal of papers from the school for certain periods of time. - Inform the Learning Support Coordinator of any disability, learning difficulty, injury or cultural belief that may affect their learning and/or assessment outcomes.
 Claims for special consideration must be accompanied by appropriate evidence and made in good time.